RegalFenster/20-Abgabe01-Riegler-Vujakovic/README.md

 mixed drinks from an infinite number of ingredients.
 It will calculate the alcohol content accordingly.

-## Plan for second subclass Icecube
+## Plan for the second subclass Icecube

-The second subclass will allow to add icecubes to the cocktails
+The second subclass will allow to add icecubes to the cocktails.

 ## Plan for JUnit Tests

-Implement JUnit Tests for subclass Cocktail and SimpleDrink and test for 100% coverage
+Implement JUnit Tests for subclass Cocktail and SimpleDrink and test for 100% coverage.

 ## Plan for Exceptions in CocktailClass

-Implement a list for the mixed drinks a cocktail can hold and try to catch an OverflowException for it
+Implement a list for the icecubes a cocktail can hold and try to catch an OverflowException when too much icecubes are dropped.